-To activate the delay feature, turn OFF the ignition switch while the headlights are still on.
+To activate the delay feature, place the ignition in the OFF position while the headlights are still on.
 Then, turn off the headlights within 45 seconds.
 The delay interval begins when the headlight switch is turned off.

-If you turn the headlights, park lights or ignition switch 3 ON again, the system will cancel the delay.
+If you turn the headlights or parking lights on, or place the ignition in ACC or RUN, the system will cancel the delay.